Multi-Member LLC

 Payroll tax

-Social Security tax, Medicare taxes and unemployment insurance are the taxes that come under this 'payroll taxes'.
+Social Security tax, Medicare taxes, and unemployment insurance are the taxes that come under these ‘payroll taxes.’

-Who pays this tax, members or the LLC?
+Who pays this tax, members of the LLC?
 LLC.

 However, half of this tax amount is collected from the employee's paycheck.
 Only the other half is contributed by the LLC.